-The novel coronavirus, declared a global pandemic by the World Health Organization (WHO), came with many uncertainties regarding its origin, nature and course.
-[1] The pandemic has seen countries roll out pandemic response and preparedness, the major components being the administration of vaccines.
-[2] Governments globally imposed lockdowns, physical distancing, regular washing of hands and mandatory wearing of nose masks all as part of measures to halt the spread of the coronavirus.
-[3, 4] As part of a global effort to save lives, there was an unprecedented effort worldwide to find an effective vaccine against the pandemic.
-Given the scale of its severity, the development phase of a potential vaccine was expected to be proceeded by large-scale vaccination programs in order to attain herd immunity against the virus.
-[5]
+The novel coronavirus, declared a global pandemic by the World Health Organization, came with many uncertainties regarding its' origin, nature and course [1].
+The pandemic has seen nations roll out pandemic response and preparedness, the major components being the administration of vaccines [2].
+Governments globally imposed lockdowns, physical distancing, regular washing of hands and mandatory wearing of nose masks all as part of measures to halt the spread of the coronavirus [3, 4].
+As part of global effort to save lives, there was an unprecedented effort worldwide to find an effective vaccine against the pandemic.
+Given the scale of its severity, the development phase of a potential vaccine was expected to be proceeded by large-scale vaccination programs in order to attain herd immunity against the virus [5].

 Finding an effective and safe vaccine for COVID-19 would certainly be of great value to the fight against the pandemic.
-However, as the vaccines become available to the population, there are concerns on the uptake of these vaccines even as governments tend to prioritize health workers and other selected groups for the vaccination program.
-[5] In the event that there are enough vaccines in circulation, it does not automatically correspond to its acceptance by the public.
-The acceptance and usage of anti-H1NI vaccine in 2009 was low.
-[6] The willingness to accept or reject vaccination is a major factor for the success of any vaccination program.
-It would be interesting to know the general reaction of the population towards voluntary or mandatory vaccine uptake.
-Varying responses to the willingness to accept COVID-19 vaccine have been observed in parts of Europe.
-[5] Although many respondents reacted positively to vaccination, not all were in agreement.
+However, as the vaccines become available to the populace, there are concerns on the uptake of these vaccines even as governments tend to prioritize health workers and other selected groups for the vaccination program [5].
+In the event that there are enough vaccines in circulation, it does not automatically correspond to its acceptance by the public.
+The acceptance and usage of Anti-H1NI vaccine in 2009 was low [6].
+The willingness to accept or reject vaccination is a major factor for the success of any vaccination program.
+It would be interesting to know the general reaction of the populace towards voluntary or mandatory vaccine uptake.
+Neumann-Böhme et al. [5] observed a varying response to the willingness to accept COVID-19 vaccine in some parts of Europe.
+Although many respondents reacted positively to vaccination, not all were in agreement.
 A model of determinants of vaccine hesitancy influences vaccine acceptance.
-Based on this premise, various explanations have been cited to influence a person's decision to accept or reject a COVID-19 vaccine.
-[5, 7-9]
+Based on this premise, various explanations have been cited to influence a person's decision to accept or reject a COVID-19 vaccine [5, 7, 8, 9].

 First is vaccine hesitancy, which is a behaviour influenced by issues of confidence, complacency and convenience.
-Vaccine hesitant individuals are a mixed group of people who hold varying degrees of indecision about vaccination or specific ones.
-[9] Among individuals who have shown resistance to vaccination programs could be influenced by a variety of serious considerations that are not about competing biological risks.
-[2] Most of these considerations are much of social, economic, religious, or moral beliefs.
+Vaccine hesitant individuals are a mixed group of people who hold varying degrees of indecision about vaccination or specific ones [9].
+Among individuals who have shown resistance to vaccination programs could be influenced by a variety of serious considerations that are not about competing biological risks [2].
+Most of these considerations are much of social, economic, religious, or moral beliefs.
 Additionally, trust in the effectiveness and safety of vaccines as well as the health delivery system, including the reliability and competence of the health system and policy makers who decide which vaccines are major issues.
-A divergent opinion has always been observed in communities that feel unrepresented by authorities in policy making and thus lack confidence in authorities that makes the decision regarding vaccination.
-These peculiar issues define vaccine confidence, which exists on a continuum and determines an individual's decision to accept a vaccine.
-[9] Vaccine complacency exists where perceived risks of vaccine preventable infections are low and vaccination is not seen as necessary preventive action.
-This tendency can be influenced by under-appreciation of the value of vaccine or lack of knowledge.
-[9]
+A divergent opinion has always been observed in communities who feel unrepresented by authorities in policy making and thus lack confidence in authorities that makes decision regarding vaccination.
+These peculiar issues define vaccine confidence, which exists on a continuum and determines an individual's decision to accept a vaccine [9].
+Vaccine complacency exists where perceived risks of vaccine preventable infections are low and vaccination is not seen as necessary preventive action.
+This tendency can be influenced by under-appreciation of the value of vaccine or lack of knowledge [9].